How do I watch a Kanopy film?

 Why is the library doing this?

-CSUDH Kanopy films have exploded in popularity in the last 18 months, and sadly our collections budget cannot keep pace.
-We are therefore limiting our acquisition of films to those that will be used for academic purposes (not entertainment).
-Other academic and public libraries are also grappling with affording Kanopy at this time; see this NY Times article for more information.
+CSUDH Kanopy films have exploded in popularity since we started offering them, and sadly our collections budget cannot keep pace.
+We are therefore limiting our acquisition of films to those that will be used for academic purposes in a course (not entertainment).

 How can I request a film?